 - Maps & Photos

 Silvercorp acquired the Gaocheng ("GC") silver-lead-zinc exploration permit in April 2008.
 Located about 200 kilometres west of Guangzhou City, Guangdong Province, southern China, the permit covers an area of 5.5 km2.
 Since 2001, the GC permit has been explored for gold, silver, lead, zinc, and sulphur.
 In December 2010, Silvercorp received a mining permit on the GC project and construction of a 1,600 tpd mine and mill commenced shortly thereafter.
 In the fall of 2014 the Company commenced commercial production from the mine.
-Since then, GC project has contributed 2.3M ounces of silver and 75.2M pounds of lead and zinc ended March 31, 2018.
+Since then, the GC property has contributed 3.1M ounces of silver and 108.1M pounds of lead and zinc to June 30, 2019.

 Since 1959, extensive systematic geological mapping, airborne magnetic surveys, stream sediment geochemical surveys, local IP surveys and trenching was conducted by provincial geological bureau teams.
-A total of 43 diamond drillholes for a combined total of 13,463.74 m were drilled on the GC property between 2001 and 2007 prior to the property acquisition by Silvercorp.
-More comprehensive exploration work by Silvercorp on the GC property was carried out between 2008 and 2017 and completed 177,599 m drilling and 1,088 drillholes.
-Please refer to the 2018 GC technical report completed by AMC Mining Consultants (Canada) Ltd. for further information.
+A total of 43 diamond drill holes for a combined total of 13,464 m were drilled on the GC property between 2001 and 2007 prior to the acquisition by Silvercorp.
+Silvercorp completed its first phase of diamond drilling on the GC property in 2008.
+Systematic drilling commenced on the property in 2011 and continued through to 2018, during which it completed 197,400 m of drilling in 1,213 drill holes.
+Please refer to the 2019 GC technical report completed by AMC Mining Consultants (Canada) Ltd. for further information.

 The GC property is located on the east margin of the Luoding basin, east of the Wuchuan – Sihui major fault within the north portion of the Yunkai uplift of the South China Orogenic Belt.
 Northeast striking structures and arc structures form the basic geological framework of the region.
 Deposits on the property occur at the intersection of a north-easterly striking fault zone and a near east-westerly striking fault zone.